core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Entered resources

-When lookup clients expect that certain types of links can only originate from certain endpoints, then the RD is required to apply filtering to the links an endpoint may register.
+When lookup clients expect that certain types of links can only originate from certain endpoints, then the RD needs to apply filtering to the links an endpoint may register.

 For example, if clients use an RD to find a server that provides firmware updates, then any registrant that wants to register (or update) links to firmware sources will need to provide suitable credentials to do so, immaterial of its endpoint name.